yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 - In standard provider mode, paper content and user messages are sent to the model provider you configure.
 - In local-model mode, requests go to the local OpenAI-compatible endpoint you configure.
 - In WebChat mode, requests are relayed through the browser extension to `chatgpt.com` or `chat.deepseek.com`.
-- In cloud MinerU mode, PDFs are sent to MinerU for parsing when parsing is enabled.
+- In cloud MinerU mode, PDFs selected for automatic or manual MinerU parsing are sent to MinerU.
-- In local MinerU mode, PDFs are sent to the local or remote `mineru-api` server you configure.
+- In local MinerU mode, PDFs selected for automatic or manual MinerU parsing are sent to the local or remote `mineru-api` server you configure.
 - Conversation history and cached paper context are stored locally by the plugin.
 - Agent Mode write operations are routed through reviewable actions and session undo where supported.